ttfnrob/NLTalk/README.md

 ### I/O

-Inputs are a MySQL DB of text comments, and NLTK+training data.
+Inputs are a CSV dump of text comments, and NLTK+training data.
 Outputs are CSV for of sentiment scores, and HTML files to show positive and negative comments

-To try it, ensure the MySQL connection is setup and try running it with `python process_comments.py`
+It runs with the filename as a param, i.e. `python process_comments.py example_input_file.csv`

 ### Example Results